decant09/learn-the-lingo-quiz/README.md

 ![](/docs/wireframes/quiz_over_page.png)

 ## Features
+-
 ### Home Page
 ### Quiz Page
+- There is score display area located in the quiz head to the top right of the quiz.
+It increments by 20 as questions are answered correctly.
+- There is a question counter area located in the quiz head to the top left of the quiz.
+It given an integer value of between 1 and 5, depending on what question number you are at.
+This number is displayed beside a forward slash and the number 5.
+This is is to show the user that there are 5 questions in total and how far they have progressed.
+- Once an answer option is clicked on the background colour changes to green, if the answer selected is correct, and red if incorrect.
 ### Quiz Over Page
 ### Dark Mode Toggle
+- Font awesome icons for a sun and a moon are used to denote bright mode or dark mode.
+The icon changes from one to the other depending on what mode you are currently viewing the page on.
+The sun is used on the bright mode page and the moon on the dark mode page.
+There is a circular dark mode toggle icon located in the top right corner of each page of the website.
+The user can toggle between dark and light mode depending on preference.

 ### Future Features

 ##  Technologies Used